LazerJesus/EVA/README.md

 | [Github](https://github.com/lazerjesus/eva)
 | [Discord](https://discord.gg/9Uxn45ADJs)

-## Roadmap
-we have a few questions to answer before we can start building. on a high level those are (1) what do we launch first (2) how do we get data and (3) what do we build next.
-I have some ideas but I would love to hear yours.
-My ideas are summarized in challanges and strategy below.
-Please join the [Discord](https://discord.gg/9Uxn45ADJs) to discuss and contribute.

-## Challanges
-We are constrained in multiple dimensions and I see a few ways this project could go sideways.
-Those are data, ambition and timing.

-### Data
-LLMs require large amounts of specific, high quality data and no such dataset exists for Emacs.
-We need data to train EVA to use Emacs.

-### Ambition
-Getting lost in an overly large vision and not providing value immediately.

-### Timing
-Timing, or Performance.
-We are still very early in the development of LLMs, GPUs and the performance might just not be there yet.
-Maybe the model can't run on a local machines fast enough to provide a sane user with value.
-Maybe the model needs to be too large to be able to run locally.

-## Strategy
-To solve these challanges I think we should focus on providing a small amount of value immediately and design the system in a way that allows us to add incremental value as the technology matures.
-Concretely this means that I think we should build and deploy a simple autocomplete system now.
-Probably based on Llama2.
-The value would be (1) that we start to build a community around the project.
-(2) That we provide immidiate value to users.
-(2) That we learn to run and deploy such a system in production.
-Then, in parallel, build out tools and methods for data aquisition and design custom models for specific, well defined tasks.

-I see two ways to get data.
-(1) We can generate it manually.
-Or (2) Users donate it.
-My sense is that it will be a combination of both.
-We provide a way for users to donate data, which is used to train the foundation model.
-And we maintain a high quality dataset by hand for finetuning the specific tasks and skills EVA should master.

 ##  Architecture
+Let me provide an overview of the system I have in mind.
+Except for `eva.sx`, all components exist today, are open source and can be self-hosted.

-Users interact with EVA through an Emacs package, which can communicate with either a locally hosted inference service or a hosted API at eva.sx.
+Users interact with EVA through an Emacs package, which can communicate with either a locally hosted inference service or a hosted API.
 The core language model is trained in a separate environment and consumes the training data from a CSV.
 In the future, data should be generated and managed by a dedicated system.

 <img src="docs/context.png" />